 As this policy is encouraged but not mandatory for Corporate Commonwealth Entities (CCEs), CCE officials using the CCS to contract with Suppliers should include this clause as an additional contract term where the CCE decides to comply with this policy.
 The CCS does not automatically embed a clause that meets the policy in contracts generated by CCE officials.

-X.1 Where the Customer and the Supplier both have the capability to deliver and receive e‑Invoices through the Pan-European Public Procurement On-Line (PEPPOL) framework and have agreed to use electronic invoicing (e-Invoicing), the Customer will pay the amount of a Correctly Rendered Invoice to the Supplier within five (5) calendar days after receiving it, or if this day is not a business day, on the next business day.
+X.1 Where the Customer and the Supplier both have the capability to deliver and receive eInvoices through the Peppol framework and have agreed to use electronic invoicing (eInvoicing), the Customer will pay the Supplier within five (5) calendar days, unless shorter payment terms are agreed, following the acknowledgment of the satisfactory delivery of the goods or services and receipt of a correctly rendered invoice.
+If this period ends on a day that is not a Business Day, payment is due the next Business Day.

-X.3 If the total value of the Contract is less than A$1 million (GST inclusive) for the initial term only (excluding any options, extensions, renewals or other mechanisms that may be executed over the life of the contract) and the Customer fails to make a payment to the Supplier by the business day it is due, the Customer will pay the unpaid amount plus interest on the unpaid amount, provided the amount of interest payable under this clause exceeds A$100.
+X.3 Where the Customer fails to make a payment to the Supplier by the business day it is due, the Customer will pay the unpaid amount plus interest on the unpaid amount, provided the amount of interest payable under this clause exceeds A$100.

 X.4 Interest payable under this clause will be simple interest calculated in respect of each calendar day from the day after the amount was due and payable, up to and including the day that the Customer effects payment, calculated using the General Interest Charge Rate available on the Australian Taxation Office website as it appears/applies on the day the amount was due and payable expressed as a daily rate.